pivotal/docs-tap/install.md

 To install the API portal:

-1. Follow the instructions in [About Installing Packages](#install-packages) above.
-2. Check what versions of API portal are available to install by running:
+1. Check what versions of API portal are available to install by running:

     ```bash
     tanzu package available list -n tap-install api-portal.tanzu.vmware.com